The best antivirus protection tips for MacBook

 We’ve covered that in detail in a separate article here.
 In summary, here’s what you should and shouldn’t do.

-Don’t Google your symptoms and then download whatever comes at the top of the search listings.
+Don’t google your symptoms to then download whatever comes at the top of the search listings.
 One common host for malware is fake antivirus software, and often the websites that house these apps are optimized for the very symptoms they cause.
-So instead of downloading a solution, you make the problem worse.
-If you want a good free antivirus tool, AVG will do the job.
-However, most free malware tools will be slower and use more system resources that paid-for applications like those from Kaspersky, BitDefender or Intego.
+So, instead of downloading a solution, you make the problem worse.
+If you want to scan your Mac for malware, try using CleanMyMac X. It can detect thousands of threats, including adware, worms, spyware, ransomware, and more.

 How can I protect my Mac from viruses?